brianzinn/create-react-app-typescript-babylonjs/README.md

 npm install
 ```

-This project has added babylonjs-react (NPM) and redux.
+This project has not been 'ejected', so that decision has not already been made for you!

+This project uses babylonjs-react [NPM](https://www.npmjs.com/package/react-babylonjs), but not linked to 'redux-saga' yet.
+Additionally, GUI and Physics Engine have been ES6 imported, which is new in BabylonJS 3.1.0-alpha3.4+ :)

-What I intend to add/fix soon:
+What I intend to add/fix:
 <ol>
-<li>fix the TODO with basic functionality.</li>
-<li>fix babylonJS scene for home page to use babylonjs-react middleware - possibly new VR helper!</li>
+<li>fix babylonJS scene to use babylonjs-react middleware via saga</li>
+<li>add new VR helper</li>
 <li>add proper HMR - seems to refresh entire page</li>
 <li>add gh-pages</li>
+<li>connect ToDo to Azure function and BabylonJS</li>
 </ol>